Let's Go Camping!

 - For Additional Related Units/Lessons: www.learningtogive.org

 Distribute to each troop a copy of the Rocky Mountain Wilderness Park “Rules and Regulations for Campers and Hikers.”
-(Attachment One) along with one large piece of paper, and a marker.
+(Handout One) along with one large piece of paper, and a marker.

 Ask too, “If someone were to say that campers and hikers who obey the rules and regulations set forth by the National Parks represent good "stewardship" of our natural resources,” what would be meant by this statement?
 (Definition of "stewardship"; The conducting, supervising, or managing of something; especially: the careful and responsible management of something entrusted to one's care (i.e. stewardship of our natural resources)